KM - KNOWLEDGE Management Capability

 Authoritative Source of Truth

-KM – KNOWLEDGE Management Capability permits the creation of a specific ontology to address the full complexity of the project’s context and tackle any kind of semantic structure required.
+KM – KNOWLEDGE Manager permits the creation of a specific ontology to address the full complexity of the project’s context and tackle any kind of semantic structure required.

 A controlled vocabulary is a must to facilitate consistency across the different work products developed during the life cycle of a project.

-Ontologies in KM help specific relationships between terms to fully represent a project’s context: synonyms, parent-child dependencies, subsystems, functional structures, etc.
+Ontologies in KM – KNOWLEDGE Manager help specific relationships between terms to fully represent a project’s context: synonyms, parent-child dependencies, subsystems, functional structures, etc.

 Patterns

-The feature of creating patterns is a flexible solution to satisfy personalized preferences while writing requirements.
-It helps to optimize the editing process, standardize the writing approach and englobe any possible variations within the requirements specifications.
+The feature of creating textual patterns is a flexible solution to satisfy personalized preferences while writing requirements or other kinds of texts (risks, test scenarios, etc.).
+It helps optimize the editing process, standardize the writing approach, and englobe any possible variations within the requirements specifications.

-As your project knowledge can be stored in several different formats (e.g. SysML/ UML models, simulations, tables, external databases, …), KM – KNOWLEDGE Management Capability enables interfacing with several external sources so that the ontology includes multiple
+The information of a project is usually stored in several formats (e.g. SysML/ UML models, requirements, simulations, tables, external databases, …).
+KM – KNOWLEDGE Manager is capable of connecting with several external sources to integrate this information inside the ontology.

 Managing Knowledge Repositories

-KM – KNOWLEDGE Management Capability is designed to manage all the knowledge needed for your system or software intensive projects (breakdown structures, terms, acronyms, restrictions, etc.).
+KM – KNOWLEDGE Manager is designed to manage all the knowledge needed for your system or software-intensive projects (breakdown structures, terms, acronyms, restrictions, etc.).
 Knowledge is stored within a System Knowledge Repository (SKR) and is organized in ontologies (called System Knowledge Base – SKB) and knowledge libraries.
-The Ontology and the libraries are used by the SES ENGINEERING Studio for quality analysis, Requirements, and textual work product authoring, to identify different types of link traces, transforming from requirements to models or test cases, identification of reusable products, etc.
+The Ontology and the libraries are used by the KM – KNOWLEDGE Manager for quality analysis, requirements, and textual work product authoring, to identify different types of link traces, transforming from requirements to models or test cases, identification of reusable products, etc.

-KM – KNOWLEDGE Management Capability enables the management of the System Knowledge Repository, its System Knowledge Base, and all assets involved in the life cycle of your systems.
+KM – KNOWLEDGE Manager enables the management of the System Knowledge Repository, its System Knowledge Base, and all assets involved in the life cycle of your systems.

-KM – KNOWLEDGE Management Capability is the core tool for the Knowledge Centric Systems Engineering approach which aims to take advantage of all the knowledge developed during the System definition phase and thus make it available to subsequent projects.
+KM – KNOWLEDGE Manager is the core tool for the Knowledge-Centric Systems Engineering approach.
+This approach takes advantage of all the knowledge developed during the system definition phase and makes it available to subsequent projects.

-1. Fill your ontology with the domain-specific vocabulary on top of the already included generic vocabulary.
+1. Fill your ontology with the domain-specific controlled vocabulary with the already included generic vocabulary.

 Textual patterns: standardize and rewrite requirements

-Textual Patterns represent the grammatical structure that a natural language sentence needs to follow according to an organization’s policies and know-how.
+Textual Patterns represent the grammatical structure a natural language sentence needs to follow according to an organization’s policies and know-how.
 Textual patterns can also be used to enable text transformation.
-By setting up source and target patterns for a transformation, SES ENGINEERING Studio will detect requirements that match the pattern to execute the transformation to the target structure while maintaining the
+By setting up source and target patterns for a transformation, the KM – KNOWLEDGE Manager will detect requirements that match the pattern and execute the transformation to the target structure while maintaining semantic consistency.

 Semantic indexing and retrieval

-Using Natural Language Processing tools and Artificial Intelligence algorithms, KM provides a semantic search engine that enables the search and reuse of all sorts of information based on its actual meaning.
+KM – KNOWLEDGE Manager Uses Natural Language Processing tools and Artificial Intelligence algorithms.
+It provides a semantic search engine that enables the search and reuse of all sorts of information based on its actual meaning.

 Libraries

-KM – KNOWLEDGE Management Capability provides the capability to use Knowledge Libraries: combinations of Knowledge items of different natures and levels of abstraction that can be reused in numerous projects.
-Knowledge management based on Libraries is the best way to blend knowledge flexibly.
-The REUSE Company provides a wide catalog of Libraries ready to plug and play.
+KM – KNOWLEDGE Manager provides the capability to use knowledge libraries.
+These are combinations of knowledge items of different natures and levels of abstraction that can be reused in numerous projects.
+Knowledge management based on libraries is the best way to blend knowledge flexibly.
+At The REUSE Company, we provide a wide catalog of libraries ready to plug and play.
 Our current set of libraries is:

-- INCOSE Knowledge Library: focuses on metrics defined as Quality rules in the INCOSE Guide for Writing Requirements.
+• INCOSE Knowledge Library: focuses on metrics defined as quality rules in the INCOSE Guide to Writing Requirements.

 License Types